PropEnc: A Property Encoder for Graph Neural Networks: Introduction

 \section{Introduction}

 Graph Neural Networks (GNNs) rely heavily on node features due to their inherent message passing mechanisms, which necessitate rich node representations \cite{kipf2016semi}.
 In GNNs, the message passing process involves the iterative exchange of information between neighboring nodes.
-Specifically, each node aggregates information (messages) from its adjacent nodes using a designated aggregation function \cite{hamilton2020graph}.
-The aggregated messages are then combined with the node's current features and passed through a neural network to update the node's embedding.
 This iterative process ensures that the node embeddings capture the structural and feature-based information from their local neighborhoods.
 The expressiveness of the initial node features is thus crucial; more informative node features lead to more meaningful node embeddings, ultimately enhancing the performance of the GNN on various tasks, such as node classification, link prediction, and graph classification \cite{hamilton2017inductive,said2023enhanced}.

-Many real-world systems, including social networks, financial networks, and communication networks often lack node features due to various challenges \cite{duong2019node}.
+However, many real-world systems, including social networks, financial networks, and communication networks often lack node features due to various challenges \cite{duong2019node}.
 For instance, in social networks, data may be incomplete or missing; users may not have provided certain personal details or activities.
 In financial networks, missing data issues may arise due to transactional privacy or unreported financial activities.
 Similarly, in communication networks, device-level data such as signal strength or connection history might be unavailable due to privacy settings or technical constraints.